boytchev/mannequin.js/README.md

 [<img src="examples/snapshots/example-point.jpg" width="150">](https://boytchev.github.io/mannequin.js/examples/example-point.html)
 [<img src="examples/snapshots/example-scene.jpg" width="150">](https://boytchev.github.io/mannequin.js/examples/example-scene.html)

-This is the fourth incarnation of the human figure.
+This is the fourth incarnation of the mannequin figure.
 The first one was implemented in Elica.
 The second one was implemented in C/C++ and OpenGL.
 The third one was implemented in JS/Three.js and is a direct predecessor of the current mannequin.js.
 Since its first incarnation, mannequin.js is used in the course *Fundamentals of Computer Graphics* for Computer Sciences undergraduate students from the